 Getting Started With Art Supplies

 Obviously, to get started in oil painting, you need art supplies.
 I've provided a shopping list for you with my recommendations for a customized basic set.
 This list is what is suggested to my students enrolled in my art classes at Hobby Lobby.
 Please click the following link: Oil Painting Art Supply List.
 (The file is in PDF format) Simply print the list out and take it with you to your nearest art supply store or online art supply retailer.
+I encourage you to read my additional blog post on How to Choose a Color Palette.
+There's also a link to a review regarding some of the major brands of paint.

 Some thoughts to consider when buying art supplies: